rafaelab/imagine-models/README.md

 # Imagine Models
 A model library usable for Galactic inference engines.
-The library is (mostly) written C++, but can be accessed via python.
+The library is (mostly) written C++, but can be accessed via both C++ and Python.
-Some (non-essential) elements are written in pure python, which presently cannot be accessed in the c-library.
+Some (non-essential) elements are written in pure Python, which presently cannot be accessed in the C++ version of the library.

+**TODO: Add model reference at bottom and link it here**

 ## Installation (Python)

 #### Requirements

+**TODO: check fftw3 dependence, make it optional**

 Requires: